 Having stepped away from active duty, Tony has returned to the idea of Legacy, exhibiting new technology that allows a user to relive their memories, demonstrating it with the last time he saw his parents alive.
 He offers a massive grant to the students of MIT to empower them, an example of his attempts to be a good person without being Iron Man.
 Take note, Bruce Wayne.

-But then comes the small push.
+But then comes another small push.

 Confronted by a woman who lost her son in the battle with Ultron, Tony shows more guilt than we have ever seen from him previously.
 Remember, he laughed when The Avengers found out he had created Ultron.
-So when Secretary Thaddeus Ross presents the Sokovia Accords to the team, demanding they answer to a governing body, Tony Stark, the man with the least respect for authority of any of them, is the most vocal supporter, acquiescing to somebody for perhaps the first time in his adult life.
+So when Secretary of Defence Thaddeus Ross presents the Sokovia Accords to the team, demanding they answer to a governing body, Tony Stark, the man with the least respect for authority of any of them, is the most vocal supporter, acquiescing to somebody for perhaps the first time in his adult life.

 It’s not an altogether poor decision, after all, refusing to listen to others led to Ulton and pretty much every negative thing that has happened to him.
 He’s created a lot of collateral damage.
 But it’s a case of too far in the other direction, as he doesn’t just reluctantly agree, he becomes the spearhead of the government movement, Ross’ attack dog, who is willing to fight and imprison his friends for the sake of what he has decided is the best course of action.
 It’s perfect for him, as the responsibility that comes with superheroism is shifted to somebody else, taking him back to the Consultant role he balked at before.